What is a Franchise Tax?

 Does Franchise Tax also cover the Registered Accountant fee?

 They are paid separately.
-You need to pay your accountant fee to the accountant or the accounting organization you work with meanwhile you are required to pay your franchise tax to the State of Delaware.
+You need to pay your accountant fee to the accountant or the accounting organization you work with along with paying your franchise tax to the State of Delaware.

 You can choose our Accounting Services and handle your annual payments with us.

 You can choose one of our services to start your business in the US, and you can always contact us for further information or questions.

 If you have pre-sales questions, Call us + 1 302 310 21 76 ( You can also text on WhatsApp!)